-5.12 Can training be included as a preventative cost for outbreak management (e.g. COVID-19 refresher course)?
+5.12 Can training be included as a preventative cost for outbreak management (e.g. Infection prevention and control training)?
 Are other preventive measure costs included in the outbreak management costs?

 All outbreak management costs are to be reported in the QFR regardless of whether an outbreak has occurred.
 This includes expenses related to planning for and managing outbreaks.
 These are essential components of effective outbreak management.
 Waste management, cleaning and laundry costs are to be reported under Preventative Measures costs, if they stem from planning for or managing outbreaks.
-Infection prevention and control training, such as COVID-19 refresher training, are to be reported under IPC lead costs.
+Infection prevention and control training, including refresher courses are to be reported under IPC lead costs.